Active Data Curation Effectively Distills Large-Scale Multimodal Models: Related Work

-However, such static offline curation methods that pre-filter data do not take into account the training dynamics of the current learner model, and hence can suffer at larger scales~\citep{goyal2024scaling}.
+\textbf{Multimodal Data Curation.} Recent works have emphasised the importance of data quality for multimodal pretraining~\citep{nguyen2022quality, gadre2024datacomp,udandarao2024no,fang2022data,mayilvahanan2023does}.
+Specifically, offline curation of noisy web-scale data can result in large pretraining efficiency gains \citep{jia2021scaling,changpinyo2021conceptual,wang2023too,abbas2023semdedup,cao2023less,maini2023t, xu2023demystifying,abbas2024effective, mahmoud2024sieve,wang2024variance,fang2023data}.
+However, these static methods that pre-filter data do not take into account the training dynamics of the current learner model.
 As a result, there have been many recent attempts to introduce \textit{online batch selection} criteria that account for the current state of the learner (\textit{e.g.}, at each step select training samples that have the largest learner loss) \citep{loshchilov2015online, ioannou2023online,joseph2019submodular,song2020carpe,jiang2019accelerating,wang2024efficienttrain,zhou2024multi,schaul2015prioritized,xu2023cit}.
-Going further,~\citet{mindermann2022prioritized} introduced the RHO-Loss that considers both current learner state and a pretrained data-selector (reference) model.
+The RHO-Loss~\citep{mindermann2022prioritized} goes further to consider current learner state and a pretrained data-selector (reference) model.
 This criterion has since been used in many efforts to improve the efficiency of foundation model pretraining~\citep{evans2023bad,evans2024data,brandfonbrener2024color,hong2024diversified,fan2023irreducible,deng2023towards}.
 As these methods seek to improve pretraining efficiency, the pretrained reference models that are used as \textit{data selectors are typically smaller than the learner models they are used to train}~\citep{evans2023bad,evans2024data,fang2023data}.
-In fact,~\citet{fang2023data,yu2023devil,gadre2024datacomp} all showed that increasing reference model size can potentially hurt learner model performance.
+In fact, many works have shown that increasing reference model size can potentially hurt learner model performance~\citep{fang2023data,yu2023devil,gadre2024datacomp} .
 Our work tells a different story, finding that \textit{large data selectors can effectively curate data for inference-time FLOP-efficient learner models}.